Josh Lowe Player Props: Rays vs. Marlins

-Josh Lowe, with a slugging percentage of .357 in his past 10 games -- including one home run -- will be in action for the Tampa Bay Rays versus the Miami Marlins, with Edward Cabrera on the hill, July 25 at 6:40 PM ET.
+Josh Lowe, with a slugging percentage of .407 in his past 10 games -- including one home run -- will be in action for the Tampa Bay Rays versus the Miami Marlins, with Sandy Alcantara on the mound, July 26 at 12:10 PM ET.

-He had a hitless performance in his most recent game (0-for-1) against the Orioles.
+He had a one-hit performance in his most recent game (1-for-3) against the Marlins.

 Josh Lowe Game Info & Props vs. the Marlins